menu icon

 How to add more flavour

-This winter soup with root vegetables is delicious as it is but you could use spices and herbs to add different flavours this simple recipe.
-For instance you could add:
+This winter soup with root vegetables is delicious as it is but you could add a different flavour twist, including:

-ground cumin and coriander: either coat the vegetables before roasting or add into the pot (approx. half a teaspoon).
+• ground cumin and/or coriander: either coat the vegetables before roasting or add into the pot (½-1 teaspoon each).

 What other vegetables can be used